-Mentors in Violence Prevention is a leadership program focused on preventing all forms of violence.
+MATE (formerly called Mentors in Violence Prevention) is a leadership program focused on preventing all forms of violence.
 It utilises a bystander approach to prevention.
 The program does not view participants as either perpetrators or victims of violence.
 It views all participants as empowered bystanders who can confront, interrupt or prevent violence.
 The program seeks to enlist all people in the fight against violence by equipping them with the skills to be effective bystanders.

-- utilises teaching materials including Playbooks which consist of realistic scenarios involving various forms of violence
+- Uses teaching materials consisting of realistic scenarios involving various forms of violence;

-- is highly replicable, allowing organisations to utilise the curriculum long after the initial training
+- Highly replicable, allowing organisations to utilise the curriculum long after the initial training.

-MATE is the Australian adaptation of Mentors in Violence Prevention was created by Jackson Katz in 1993.
-MVP is an industry leader and was on the cutting-edge in the early nineties, utilising a bystander approach to violence prevention.
+MATE is the Australian adaptation of Mentors in Violence Prevention (MVP), created by Jackson Katz in 1993.
+MVP has been a cutting-edge industry leader since the early nineties, using a unique bystander approach to violence prevention.
 MVP is the premier program in the United States working with hard to reach populations, such as college and professional athletes, the military, and fraternities and sororities, on the issues of men’s violence against women for over a decade.
 MVP has been rigorously evaluated in the USA, with similar work currently being undertaken in Australia for the MATE program.
 Evaluations have found the program to be successful in creating sustainable positive change in attitudes and behaviours.

 - MVP Evaluation Report Year 1 (PDF 1,397k)